Jan Cress Dondi

 the Woman Who Bound Them Together.

-is a tale of unlikely coincidences:
+of unlikely coincidences:

-two friends, John B. and Bob, from the same small Illinois town with ties to one woman, Polley; both young men joined the US Army Air Corps; both became B-24 navigators; both were assigned to Europe; both flew as lead navigator; both of their planes were forced down over Ploesti; and both navigators went missing-in-action.
-But only one returned—during Operation Reunion, the largest evacuation by air in history repatriating 1,162 POWs from Romania back to American air bases in Italy.
+two friends, John B. and Bob, from the same small Illinois town with ties to one woman, Polley; both young men joined the US Army Air Corps; both became

 Follow along as John B. and Bob defy the odds each time they climbed into a bomber.
-High above enemy territory, tethered to life—sustaining oxygen lines, they fought for survival against relentless dangers: freezing temperatures through an open fuselage that could drop to minus sixty; explosive flak timed precisely to the bombers' altitude; enemy fighter planes shooting to kill; fighting fires onboard; and seeing friends shot down before their eyes—harrowing reminders of their own mortality.
+High above enemy territory, tethered to life—sustaining oxygen lines, they fought for survival against relentless dangers: freezing temperatures in an open fuselage that could drop to minus sixty; explosive flak timed precisely to the bombers' altitude; enemy fighter planes shooting to kill; fighting fires that raged onboard; and seeing friends shot down before their eyes—harrowing reminders of their own mortality.

 While the book is rich with daring exploits of airmen—it ultimately unfolds as a story shaped by luck and fate, defined by courage and sacrifice, driven by duty and love.